-Suspensions (full or half day) ISS (in-school suspension) will count as an absence and all make up work (including tests/quizzes) will be completed.
-OSS (out-of-school-suspension) will count as an absence for each day in suspension, may not make up work, and 0% on all tests/quizzes.
+Suspensions (full or half day) ISS (in-school suspension) will count as an absence and all make up work (including tests/quizzes) will be completed during the ISS.
+OSS (out-of-school-suspension) will count as an absence for each day in suspension, may not make up work, and 0% will be given on all tests/quizzes.